wikar/wikar.github.io/_posts/2015-12-12-dynamics-ax7-bi-preview.markdown

 ![dax7-bi-preview-06](https://raw.githubusercontent.com/wikar/wikar.github.io/master/assets/images/2015-12-12-dynamics-ax-7-bi-preview/dax7-bi-preview-06.png)

 Agree to all the boxes in red.
-Good to see that the AX team acknowledging and aim to fill the gaps.
+Good to see the AX team acknowledging and aiming to fill the gaps.

 ### Aggregate models - Deployment choices